osohq/oso/new-docs/content/python/getting-started/application/index.md

 * [osohq/oso-flask-tutorial](https://github.com/osohq/oso-flask-tutorial)

-Our expenses application reads from a sqlite database, and has a few simple endpoints for returning results.
+Our expenses application reads from a SQLite database, and has a few simple endpoints for returning results.
 We encourage you to take a look around before continuing!

 ## Running The Example